InvirganceDocumentation/convirgance-docs/docs/file-formats.md

 output.write(target, results);

 /*
-The files output would look something like
+The files output would look something like:

   John?3
 */